 Development and Population Rise within Ocean County

 Between the 1940’s and the 1990’s, the population of Ocean County grew from approximately 38,000 people to approximately 400,000 people, and from the years 2000 to 2009, the population of Ocean County saw a rise of 11.7% in population, the largest population growth of any county in the state for that time period.
-With an increase population comes a demand for development, and between the years of 1990-2010 over 60,000 residential units were authorized by permit in Ocean County, the most of any county in the state.
+With an increase in population comes a demand for development, and between the years of 1990-2010 over 60,000 residential units were authorized by permit in Ocean County, the most of any county in the state.
 With such an increase in development, the natural environment of the watershed took a toll, with more than 70% of the riparian buffer zone developed and approximately 45% of the shoreline bulk headed.

-Preserved, Protected and Public Land in Ocean County
+Preserved and Protected Public Land in Ocean County

-Although there has been a large amount of increased development within Ocean County over the past decade, much of the state has been preserved through open space and State Parks, Forests and National Wildlife Areas.
+Although there has been a large amount of increased development within Ocean County over the past decade, much of the land has been preserved through open space and State Parks, Forests and National Wildlife Areas.
 In 1998, Ocean County started the Ocean County Natural Lands Trust Fund Program, preserving nearly 800 aces of land in Ocean County every year since its inception, with a combined total of 11,804 total acres preserved as of 2011.
-Another Ocean County run land preservation program is the Ocean County Farmland Preservation Program, which has worked to preserve 49 farms and over 3,000 acres of farmland within our borders.
+Ocean County Farmland Preservation Program, is another land preservation program administered by Ocean County, which has worked to preserve 49 farms and over 3,000 acres of farmland within our borders.

 The Ocean County Department of Parks and Recreation also protects more than 4,000 acres of land in 24 parks used by the public for enjoyment and as open space.
 The Edwin B. Forsythe National Wildlife Refuge also protects 21,000 acres of land in Ocean County, within the estuaries and along the coast.